lessthanoptimal/gversion-plugin/readme.md

 gversion-plugin is a Gradle plugin for auto generating a version java class.
-The class will include information on the gradle version and GIT version.
-This information is collected from Gradle and by invoking commandline commands.
-If the commandline cannot be access it will gracefully fail.
+The class will include information which can only be obtained at compile time, such as build time, git SHA, and Gradle version.
+Command line applications are used to gather most of this information.
+If a command line operation fails a default value will be used instead.
+This has been tested in Linux, Windows, and Mac OS X.

-To include the plugin in your project
+Add the following to include gversion-plugin in your project.

 ```groovy
 plugins {